icpeimago193192/ice/README.md

-Road construction and maintenance were often carried out by local communities, with laborers using simple tools like shovels, picks, and wheelbarrows to repair and improve roads.
+The construction of transcontinental highways and national road networks in the 19th century fostered economic integration, regional development, and cultural exchange across diverse landscapes and communities.